NikithaUpadhya/Functional-House-Rentals-Data-Processing/README.md

 # Start the program by running:

-- tun *node MainAssignment.js* in terminal
+- Run *node MainAssignment.js* in terminal
 - Select the reporting menu.
 - Choose the option for "Average rent by city."
 - The results will be displayed in a paginated table.